 Traditionally, federal aid ratings have been completed over two years, roughly half of the county one year, the remainder the next.
 Due to restrictions imposed in response to the onset of the COVID 19 pandemic, no federal aid ratings were completed in 2020.
 To start bringing the schedule back in line with the historical breakdown, the entire federal aid system in Branch County was rated in 2021.
 In 2022 the rating effort was generally expended in those areas traditionally done in even-numbered years with some minor changes to increase efficiency.
-This report takes the results of the most recent ratings for the entire county federal aid system and compares them with those from 2012 through 2021 to analyze the current status and discern any trends.
+Those federal aid roads not rated in 2022 were done in 2023 to complete the two-year rating cycle.
+This report takes the results of the most recent ratings for the entire county federal aid system and compares them with those from 2011 on to analyze the current status and discern any trends.